 7. Washing the Head Last

 The last place you want to wash is baby’s head.
 I leave this for the end of bath time because the fastest place babies lose heat is from their head.
 They can get very cold and upset once you get their head wet.
 Many people may think washing a baby’s diaper area should come last, but that is always the second to last place I wash.
 I keep many washcloths handy so you can use separate, clean washcloths for the body, diaper area, head, and face.
 The head is last, so we don’t make baby cold.
 This will help avoid any tears.

 8. Hooded Towel

-Once you are finished bathing baby grab your baby’s hooded towel and place the opposite end of the hooded towel up on your shoulder leaving the hooded part pointing towards the floor.
+Once you are finished bathing baby, grab your baby’s hooded towel and place the opposite end of the hooded towel on your shoulder, leaving the hooded part pointing towards the floor.
 Then grab your baby, put them on you on the towel (the towel should be between you and baby, keeping you dry), and pull the hooded part of the towel up and over their head.
 Voila!
 Watch the video at the end of the article to learn this bathtime hack.

 Now nuzzle them close and help baby get dry.
 This is usually when your baby gets a little upset because they don’t want to get cold.
 They liked the warm water and are now adjusting to being out.
 Now you have a clean baby!